leangjia/blender_docs/manual/physics/cloth/settings/physical_properties.rst

 Pressure
    The uniform pressure that is constantly applied to the mesh.
-   This value can be negative to simulate implosions or any other case where an object has outside pressure pushing inwards.
+   This value is specified in units of *Pressure Scale*, and can be negative to simulate implosions or any other case where an object has outside pressure pushing inwards.

 Custom Volume
-   Use the *Target Volume* parameter as the initial volume for the cloth.
+   Use the *Target Volume* parameter as the initial volume for the cloth, instead of computing it from the mesh itself.
-   This avoids having to use the *Pressure* to first inflate the object.

    Target Volume
       The mesh volume where the inner/outer pressure will be the same.
-      If set to zero the volume will not contribute to the total pressure.
+      If set to zero, changes in the volume of the object will not affect pressure.

-Factor
-   Scalar control over the overall pressure.
+Pressure Scale
+   Ambient pressure (in kPa) that exists both inside and outside the object, balancing out when the volume matches the target.
+Increasing the value makes the object resist changes in volume more strongly.

+Fluid Density
+   Specifies the density of the fluid contained inside the object (in kg/liter = 1000*kg/m^3, use 1 for water), used to generate a hydrostatic pressure gradient that simulates the weight of the fluid.
+   If the value is negative, it instead models buoyancy from a surrounding fluid.

+   This feature does not actually simulate the fluid, so while it helps to achieve more realistic object shapes at rest, it cannot faithfully represent effects of fluid dynamics.
+It can also be used to give more weight to a soft body like object with heavy and sufficiently flexible filling, even if it is not a fluid as such.

+   This option does nothing to preserve the volume of the object, and should be used together with *Pressure Scale* if that is desired.
+Fluid density times object size times 50 is a good start value for *Scale* that should ensure no more than 10% volume change if the object doesn't experience higher acceleration than standard gravity.

 Vertex Group
    Cloth pressure can be controlled via a :doc:`Vertex Group </modeling/meshes/properties/vertex_groups/index>` to specify which the portions of the mesh to apply pressure.